charlescc9/RoboND-Kinematics-Project/writeup.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

-In this section, I placed my developed code above into the IK_server.py in order to calculate the KUKA KR210 inverse kinematics for the pick and place task.
+In this section, I added my code to IK_server.py in order to calculate the KUKA KR210 inverse kinematics for the pick and place task.
 I first calculated the DH transform matrix and homogeneous transform matrix.
 I then iterated through the poses sent by rviz,